Rectal Prolapse in Children

 How is a rectal prolapse diagnosed?

 - A sweat chloride test shows the amount of chloride in your child's sweat.
-This test is used to check for CF. The amount of chloride in your child's sweat will be high if he has CF.
+This test is used to check for CF. The amount of chloride in your child's sweat will be high if he or she has CF.

 How is a rectal prolapse treated?